Who Can File a Wrongful Death Lawsuit in Dothan?

 Common Types of Wrongful Death Claims We Handle

 There are countless ways that a negligent person or company can cause someone’s death.
+We’ve been working with wrongful death claims in Alabama for years.
 Some of the most common types of cases we see are:

 - Fatal car accidents